Martins3/demo-collection/content/post/explanation.md

 What you do in your leisure time forms your life.
 With smart phone overwhelm the society, we even lost the anxiety of being

-It is the ideas rather than the hobby, appearence, experience or skills forms me.
+It is the ideas rather than the hobby, appearance, experience or skills forms me.
 Now, I begin introduce myself.
 ## Stay away from social media
 Nowadays, social medias converge our ideas and thought in a industrial way, it becomes much more efficient with censorship.
 Some high voted answers on `Zhihu`, several hotspot `Weibo` post or dozens of `Douyin` can easily form a new ideas in your brain without arguing and discussion.

 Social medias relay ideas without prove, explanation or experiments, they just repeat.
 ## Stay away from video games
-If you proudly acclaim that you have a strong mind and strigent managemant over your time table, just skip this part.
+If you proudly acclaim that you have a strong mind and stringent management over your time table, just skip this part.
 I used to be a [LOL](https://en.wikipedia.org/wiki/League_of_Legends) fan and I am now.
-I have tried all kinds of ways to quitting, from deleting the game to delting the Windows.
+I have tried all kinds of ways to quitting, from deleting the game to deleting the Windows.

 It seems that the media has been controlled by game makers, if not, how could the `YouTubers` keep intimating that games are an essential part of our lives be possible?
 When we blame the games, there some classical standpoints to defend themselves.